 6. Tropical bathroom inspired by warm Hawaiian shores

 Contrasting textures are a great way to introduce a sense of depth to a scheme.
-Here, a subtle raffia wall covering throws the smooth curves of the bath into eye-catching relief.
+In this modern bathroom idea, a subtle raffia wall covering throws the smooth curves of the bath into eye-catching relief.

 7. A classic bathroom with beautiful artefacts

-Opting for a single muted colour in an eggshell finish for walls, panelling and window frames will create a blank canvas, allowing furniture and curios to stand out.
+Opting for a single muted color in an eggshell finish for walls, paneling and window frames will create a blank canvas, allowing furniture and curios to stand out.

 8. A sophisticated bathroom with classic, Italian style